Florida's debt-based driver’s license suspension policy benefits no one, drags economy

 State and local lawmakers here have tried for years to do similarly.
 In 2020, two Republicans — Sen. Tom Wright and U.S. Rep. Byron Donalds, then a member of the Florida House — filed legislation to end debt-based license suspensions.
 The measures died in committee.

-The next year, Miami-Dade Commissioner Eileen Higgins led a task force to brainstorm local workarounds, the resulting report of which came out in July.
+The next year, Miami-Dade Commissioner Eileen Higgins led a task force to brainstorm local workarounds; the resulting report came out in July.

-Some counties like Pinellas and Hillsborough already have a payment plan or suspension-preventing programs in place.
+Some counties like Pinellas and Hillsborough already have payment plans or suspension-preventing programs in place.
 Palm Beach County has enacted policies to reduce its rate of suspensions through the use of digital hearings, payment plans and changing how it informs motorists of a pending suspension.

 Numerous conservative and libertarian advocacy groups have called for the change.
-Among them: Americans for Prosperity and the American Legislative Exchange Council.
+Among them are Americans for Prosperity and the American Legislative Exchange Council.

 Americans for Tax Reform President Grover Norquist said the criminal justice system should punish lawbreakers, but it must give people a chance to work, pay their debt and move on.